zemacedo99/Replication-Package/README.md

 # Replication Package

-This project aims to retrieve scholarly article information from a variety of sources including Scopus, IEEE Xplore, Engineering Village (Inspec), Science Direct, HAL Open Science, and the ACM Digital Library via Crossref.
+This project aims to retrieve scholarly article information from a variety of sources including Scopus, IEEE Xplore, Engineering Village (Inspec), Science Direct, HAL Open Science, Springer Nature, and the ACM Digital Library via Crossref.
 It allows for efficient extraction of details such as titles, authors, publication years, venues, venue types, and links to the articles.
 Furthermore, it provides functionality to create queries from a CSV containing search terms and to visualize the processed data.

 ## Prerequisites